tikangcs/tikangcs/README.md

 ## Hi there!
 I'm Tim Kang 👋
-Software engineer in pursuit of this beautiful discipline in which creativity and pragmatism harmonize to empower progress and prosperity
+I'm a software engineer in pursuit of this beautiful discipline in which creativity and pragmatism harmonize to empower human progress and prosperity
 - 🙋‍♂️ Former management level CPA with a mix of Big 4 public accounting and Fortune 500 experiences
 - 📍 Based in NYC but open to opportunties within the US
 - 💬 Let's connect via: